DavidNart90/Track_test/README.md

     Each model will be saved under `models/{role}_llm/`.

 The application loads these models automatically when creating agents.
+### Key Features

+* **Intelligent Query Router** – Analyzes queries with entity extraction and intent classification to choose vector, graph or hybrid search.
+Diagnostics are available via `POST /rag/query-router`.
+* **Conversation Sessions and Context** – The `ContextManager` stores messages and exposes CRUD helpers.
+Context can be viewed or cleared with `/conversations/context/{session_id}`.
+* **Role-Specific Models and Prompts** – Agents load fine-tuned models for their role and share standardized prompt templates.
+* **Hallucination Detection** – `RealEstateHallucinationDetector` flags unrealistic values and attaches validation results to each response.
+* **Search Analytics** – `SearchAnalytics` logs strategy usage and performance.
+Metrics can be retrieved from `GET /analytics/search-report`.
+* **End-to-End Testing** – Automated tests ingest sample data and exercise the API, confirming conversation logging works.

 ### Running the Application